 This Mango Avocado Salsa will become your new simple go-to vegan dip this summer!
-Pairs well with tacos or can be eaten on its own!
+This vegan salsa recipe pairs well with tacos or can be enjoyed on its own with tortilla chips!

 What Do You Need To Make Mango Avocado Salsa?

-The kitchen tools needed for this recipe are:
+The kitchen tools needed for this vegan salsa recipe are: